schniebly-scott/rust-webcam-model-bench/README.md

 1. Pull frame from shared reference
 2. Perform inference on frame
 3. Draw inference on a blank background
-4. Send a copy of image directly to UI using `tokio` broadcast channel
+4. Sends a reference to a buffer in a pool to UI using `tokio` broadcast channel

 **UI's role**:
 1. Subscirbe to both broadcast channels